MicrosoftDocs/architecture-center/docs/solution-ideas/articles/kafka-on-azure.md

 - Requires Enterprise pricing for an extensive feature set at additional cost.
 - Kafka version support and compatibility will always lag behind the published version.

-### Azure Event Hubs with Kafka – Platform-as-a-Service
+### Azure Event Hubs with Kafka - PaaS

 [Azure Event Hubs](https://docs.microsoft.com/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview) provides a fully managed, cloud-native service that does not require you to configure servers, disks, or networks.
 Azure Event Hubs is compatible with Apache Kafka client applications that use producer and consumer APIs for Apache Kafka.
 This means that you can use Azure Event Hubs like Apache Kafka topics and can send and receive messages by applying minor changes to the client configuration.

 Azure Event Hubs includes features such as:

-- The ability to publish and consume events using HTTPS, AMQP 1.0 or Kafka 1.0+.
+- The ability to publish and consume events using HTTPS, AMQP 1.0, or Kafka 1.0+.
 - The Event Hubs Capture feature that saves streaming data into a Blob storage account or Azure Data Lake Service account.
 - Clients using Event Hub SDKs act as intelligent consumer agents simplifying checkpointing, leasing, and managing readers.